bazelbuild/bazel/site/docs/toolchains.md

 1. A `target_compatible_with` or `exec_compatible_with` clause *matches* a
    platform iff, for each `constraint_value` in its list, the platform also has that `contraint_value` (either explicitly or as a default).

-   If the platform has `constraint_value`s from `constraint_setting`s not referenced by the clause, these have no impact on matching.
+   If the platform has `constraint_value`s from `constraint_setting`s not referenced by the clause, these do not affect matching.

 1. If the target being built specifies the [`exec_compatible_with` attribute](be/common-definitions.html#common.exec_compatible_with)